History of the Ottawa Senators (since 1992): Emergence as playoff contenders

 In 2001–02, the Senators regular season points total dropped to 94 points, third in the Division, but the team did qualify for the playoffs.
-Jacques Martin stepped aside as head coach for the final two games to allow Assistant Coach Roger Neilson to have 1,000 games as head coach in the NHL.
+Jacques Martin stepped aside as head coach for the final two games to allow assistant coach Roger Neilson to record 1,000 games as head coach in the NHL.
 In the first round, they upset the Philadelphia Flyers in five games, limiting the Flyers' high-powered offence to just two goals for the franchise's second playoff series win.
 This led to a second round series with Toronto, the third-straight year the Senators had met the Maple Leafs in the "Battle of Ontario."
 The Maple Leafs won the series in a tense seven-game affair, despite the Senators leading the series 3–2 after five games.

 After the disappointing end to the season, there was speculation that front-office changes were coming.
 In the end, GM Marshall Johnston retired, but Martin and Mlakar were re-signed.
 John Muckler was hired on June 12, 2002, the Senators' sixth GM, and the first with previous experience as a general manager (with Buffalo).
-He had been interested in the Ottawa job in 1991, but he chose not to wait for the Senators to make him an offer, and he joined the Sabres organization.

 In 2002–03, off-ice problems dominated the headlines.
-The Senators filed for bankruptcy on January 9, 2003, after a long history of debt.
-They continued regular season play after getting some emergency financing from the NHL.
+The Senators filed for bankruptcy in January 2003, but continued regular season play after getting some emergency financing from the NHL.
 Despite the off-ice problems, Ottawa won the Presidents' Trophy, finishing with a franchise-record 113 points, making them the first Canadian team to win it since the Calgary Flames in 1989.
 This was also the highest finish by an Ottawa team in 77 years (since the original Senators finished first overall in 1926).
 In the 2003 playoffs, they defeated Yashin and his New York Islanders and the Philadelphia Flyers before coming within one game of making it into the Finals, falling to the eventual Stanley Cup champions, the New Jersey Devils.